If the police charge you with drug possession in South Carolina, you may worry that this situation will be on your permanent record.

 If you are facing a first offense for possession of marijuana or a few other specified drugs, you may be eligible for conditional discharge provided you complete a pre-trial intervention program.

 This may entail meeting with a counselor or probation officer, attending rehab or twelve-step meetings, and successfully passing drug tests over a period of time.

 Completion of these programs can lead to a lack of conviction and often expungement, so long as you continue to stay out of trouble.

 A Possession Charge Doesn’t Have to Ruin Your Life

-If you are charged with possession of marijuana or other controlled substance, contact a skilled criminal defense lawyer right away.
-Click here for more information.
+If you are charged with possession of marijuana or other controlled substance, contact an experienced criminal drug lawyer right away.